Kikumu/Neural-networks-/README.md

 # Neural-networks-
-A simple ongoing build of a convolutional neural network
+An ongoing build of a convolutional neural network in c++

 **ROADMAP**